vt6/vt6/spec/foundation.md

 For example, assuming that the original request was `(<clientid> want foo1)`:

 - The response `(<clientid> have foo1)` indicates that no 1.x version of the `foo` module is supported.
-- The response `(<clientid> have foo1.2)` indicates that versions 1.0, 1.1 and 1.2 of the `foo` module is supported.
+- The response `(<clientid> have foo1.2)` indicates that versions 1.0, 1.1 and 1.2 of the `foo` module are supported.

-If a message of an unsupported type is being replied to, the only argument of the `have` response SHALL be identical to the part of the request message type before the dot.
+If a message of an unsupported type is being replied to, the only argument of the `have` response SHALL be identical to:

+- the part of the request message type before the dot, if the terminal does not support any module version with that same module name and major version, or otherwise,
+- the part of the request message type up to and including the dot, followed by the highest minor version of that module and major version that is supported by the terminal.

-For example, if a terminal receives the message `(<clientid> foo3.bar qux 42)` and it does not support messages of the type `foo3.bar`, it SHALL reply with `(<clientid> have foo3)`.
+For example, if a terminal receives the message `(<clientid> foo3.bar qux 42)`:

+- The response `(<clientid> have foo3)` indicates that no 3.x version of the `foo` module is supported.
+- The response `(<clientid> have foo3.1)` indicates that versions 3.0 and 3.1 of the `foo` module are supported, but none of them define the `foo3.bar` message type.

 ## 5. Other eternal message types